apache/infrastructure-website/content/pages/committers.md

   - **Deciding on release plans and releases**: A prime committer responsibility is to help decide when a version of product code is ready for release.
 A release is not to be taken lightly; each release must uphold the Apache tradition of quality.
 Each Project Management Committee PMC) formally authorizes the distribution of releases to the public.
   - **Applying patches**: To grow and maintain healthy communities, committers need to discuss, review and apply patches submitted by contributors and other committers.
 Committers are also responsible for the quality and IP clearance of the code that goes into ASF repositories.
-  - **Helping users**: Committers should monitor both the `dev` and `user` or `users` email lists for the projects they work on and together provide prompt and useful responses to questions from users and their developer colleagues.
+  - **Helping users**: Committers should monitor both the `dev@` and `user@` or `users@` email lists for the projects they work on and together provide prompt and useful responses to questions from users and their developer colleagues.
   - **Monitoring commits and issues**: Committers should review commit email messages for their projects and point out anything that looks funny or that may point to IP issues.
-Committers also monitor the project's issue-tracking system (Bugzilla or Jira or something else) for bug reportss or enhancement requests.
+Committers also monitor the project's issue-tracking system (Bugzilla or Jira or something else) for bug reports or enhancement requests.
   - **Helping out with the website**: The main Apache website and the project websites are in constant need of maintenance.
 Committers on a project are expected to collectively maintain the project's web site.
 Apache committers as a group share the responsibility to maintain the main Apache site.